edporras/edn_turbo/README.md

 - `edn_turbo` uses a ragel-based parser but the generated .cc file is bundled so ragel should not need to be installed.
+- If your system updates the installed version of icu4c, you'll likely get symbol errors when trying to use `edn_turbo` as the libraries it was linked against when first installed will no longer exist.
+To resolve this, reinstall the gem so it is built against the new icu4c libraries.

 Usage
 =====